tezov/plugin_projet/README.md

         }
     }
 }

 ```

 ## Pro and Cons

 pro
 - one single version / dependencies path / constants for a multi external module project.
-- catalog can be remote (not implemented yet, will come soon)
+- catalog can be remote

 con
-- lost of notification from the IDE which tells you that there is a new version (maybe could be add as feature the plugin when reading the json)
+- lost of notification from the IDE which tells you that there is a new version, but can do some check with checkDependenciesVersion
-- still need to manage classpath path and version of build.gradle.kts of root project.
-Plugin catalog is load too late.
-Could not find a way to make it load before build.gradle.kts root project
+- still need to manage classpath path